Beersheba bank shooting

-The Beersheba bank shooting was a mass shooting that occurred in a Bank Hapoalim branch located in Beersheba, Israel, on May 20, 2013.
-Itamar Alon, an Israeli citizen, entered into the bank and opened fire, killing four and wounding five.
+On May 20, 2013, a mass shooting occurred in a Bank Hapoalim branch located in Beersheba, Israel.
+Itamar Alon entered into the bank and opened fire, killing four and wounding five.
 He then took a woman hostage and killed himself when police arrived.

 Background

-The shooter, Itamar Alon (איתמר אלון), was a 39 year old Beersheba resident.
+The shooter, Itamar Alon (איתמר אלון), was a 39-year-old Beersheba resident.
 He had done his mandatory military service in the Israel Defense Forces in the Combat Engineering Corps, and he rose to become an officer.
 He later transferred to the Israel Border Police, and participated in joint patrols with Palestinian police in the Tulkarm area.

 After completing his active service, he began working as a security guard for educational institutions and the Beersheba municipality, and served as a platoon commander in a reserve battalion.
 In 2002, he was caught in a shooting attack by two Palestinian militants in which two Israeli soldiers were killed, and killed one of the militants with his pistol.
 He was awarded a medal by Beersheba mayor Yaakov Turner.
 That same year, he was fired by the municipality at the end of his trial period of employment due to poor relations with co-workers.
 He was also transferred from his position as a reserve platoon commander to command a rearguard battalion in the IDF Home Front Command due to aggressive behavior and poor judgement.

 In 2011, the Israel Police requested that Alon be stripped of his private gun license after he had been involved in a dispute with his neighbors and suspicions over him committing violence against his parents had emerged.
 After a court hearing, Alon was allowed to keep his gun license.

 In May 2013, Alon's credit card was cancelled after he had accumulated a debt of about NIS 6,000, and the card was swallowed by an ATM when he tried to use it.
-On May 20, 2013, he visited the Bank Hapoalim branch in the Neve Ze'ev neighborhood of Beersheba requesting a debt settlement, and was refused.
-A few hours later, he returned to commit the shooting.